linuschirchir/linuschirchir/README.md

 Hello there!
 My name is Linus Chirchir.
 I am a Health Data Scientist and Machine Learning Enthusiast.
-I'm currently undertaking an MSc in Health Data Science at Swansea University.
+I am passionate about solving problems in healthcare.

 ### Skills